 Our goal is to give your children the best opportunity to learn, play, and love the game of lacrosse.
 Our coaching staff is comprised of counselors from the top collegiate and high school programs.
 We selected the best collegiate and high school scholar-athletes who reflect the integrity and mission of the camps in their everyday lives on and off the field.
 At NYC Lacrosse Camps, we pride ourselves on not only helping children learn and obtain a love for the game of lacrosse, but also helping teach and instill the morals and ideals we live by as a coaching staff.
-Our goal is to develop long term relationships with you and your children and grow the game of lacrosse in NYC.
+Our goal is to develop long-term relationships with you and your children and grow the game of lacrosse in NYC.

-Stuyvie Coleman, Director:
+Stuyvie Coleman, Managing Partner:

 Personal Experience at NYC Lacrosse Camps

 I remember as a 6th grader, I hopped off the bus from NYC Lacrosse Camps on 72nd street where I met my mom to walk home, and I couldn’t stop talking about how NYC Lacrosse Camps was the best camp I had ever been to.
 It was not the coaches or the nice equipment (although NYC Lacrosse Camps does have better coaches and nicer equipment), I was talking to her about how awesome Baxter was and that I wanted to play lacrosse at Lehigh, like him.
 What I have come to realize, is that Baxter was someone that I wished to emulate because of the respect I had for him.
 He is someone that I immediately recognized as a role model.
 Since then, I have maintained a strong relationship and call him a good friend.